I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-Argento's most well known film is 1977's Suspiria (latin for "Sighs"), which has always been a hotly debated film among the horror-nerd community.
-While its proponents claim that it's an untouchable masterpiece and the greatest thing since canned beer, its detractors say Suspiria is boring, confusing, pretentious, and not particularly scary.
+Argento's most well known film is 1977's Suspiria (latin for "Sighs"), which has always been hotly debated among the horror community.
+While its proponents claim that Suspiria is an untouchable masterpiece and the greatest thing since canned beer, its detractors say it's boring, confusing, pretentious, and not particularly scary.
 I have seen the film twice in the past couple of years, and even after two viewings I'd say I still fall somewhere in the middle of those two camps.

-First the good news: from a technical standpoint, Suspiria is absolutely gorgeous to look at -- the set designs are original and creepy as hell, and the film is beautifully photographed.
+First the good news: from a technical standpoint, Suspiria is still absolutely gorgeous.
+The set designs are original and creepy as hell, and the film is beautifully photographed.
 Argento's color palette bathes everything in bright reds and blues, giving Suspiria an otherworldly "look" all its own.

 The bad news: the story in Suspiria simply isn't very interesting.
 Our protagonist is Suzy Bannion (Jessica Harper), a wide-eyed, innocent American girl who's enrolled at the exclusive Tanz Dance Academy in Freiburg, Germany.
-On the night she arrives at the school in a howling wind and rain storm, a distraught girl rushes out of the building and brushes past her, babbling about "sisters" and "lilacs."
-The camera follows this girl back to her friend's apartment, where both she and her friend are killed by an unseen murderer in a fabulously brutal scene that involves a knife, a noose and a stained glass skylight.
+She arrives at the school in a howling rainstorm just as a distraught girl is rushing out.

 Poking around back at the school, Suzy discovers the coven's hidden HQ and learns she's scheduled to be their next victim.
 The last ten minutes or so of Suspiria are the best part of the movie, as Suzy frantically tries to escape her supernatural fate.

-So is Suspiria worth a watch?
+So, is Suspiria worth a watch?
 I guess it depends on your tolerance for the artsy.
-The film's pacing is frustratingly mid-tempo; Suspiria runs just over 90 minutes, but I found myself wishing someone would step on the gas pedal and speed things up more than once.
-The dialogue is mostly awkward and unrealistic, due to the fact that like most Italian horror films of the era, it was filmed by a cast that spoke a multitude of languages and then translated and dubbed into English (by people whose native language is not English) during post production.
+The film's pacing is frustratingly mid-tempo.
+Suspiria runs just over 90 minutes, but I found myself wishing someone would step on the gas pedal and speed things up.

-After more than a decade of starts and stops, a remake of Suspiria is currently in the works, directed by Luca Guadagnino and starring Dakota Johnson as Susie Bannion.
-Chloe Grace Moretz and Tilda Swinton have supporting roles and the original "Susie," Jessica Harper, will reportedly make a cameo appearance.
+After more than a decade of starts and stops, a remake of Suspiria was finally released in November 2018, directed by Luca Guadagnino and starring Dakota Johnson as Susie Bannion.
+Chloe Grace Moretz and Tilda Swinton have supporting roles and the original "Susie," Jessica Harper, makes a cameo.